 How many times has it happened?
 You see the perfect sofa at just the right price so you order it and have it delivered.
-Then you go to sit it in and - yikes!
+Then you go to sit it in and – yikes!
 It's so terribly uncomfortable nobody wants to actually use it.
 This problem is more common than you may realize, so if it's happened to you don't be too hard on yourself.
 But this is why it's so important to test out a sofa before buying.
-Sofas are very expensive, in fact, they're likely one of the most expensive pieces of furniture you'll ever buy for your home.
+Sofas are very expensive.
+In fact, they're likely one of the most expensive pieces of furniture you'll ever buy for your home.
 So when you fork over the cash only to discover it's too uncomfortable to use it's a huge waste.
 Don't let this happen to you!
-Check out these sofa buying tips before you buy.

 Original Artwork You Don't Love